Untangling a chain saw chain can be challenging and frustrating if you don’t know what you’re doing.

 I do not want my girls to be helpless little women; I want them to be strong, independent, and know how to take care of themselves.
 Not only should they be accomplished in the womanly arts, like cooking, canning, and sewing.
 They should know how to use tools, change tires, collect firewood, shoot guns, etc. I want them to be competent human beings.

-Learning these skills can be considered the art of manliness for women, which in addition to knowing how to knit a warm winter scarf, are good things to know when you live on the edge of the wilderness in Montana.
+Learning these skills can be considered the art of manliness for women, which in addition to knowing how to knit a warm winter scarf, (or hat) are good things to know when you live on the edge of the wilderness in Montana.